PaulineMauryL/ML2/README.md

 It contains necessary functions to compute LSTM.

 ### preprocessing.py
 It contains all the required functions for the preprocessing.
-The function full_preprocessing() operates the complete preprocessing and full_preprocessing_test() operates the complete preprocessing only on the test dataset.
+The function full_preprocessing() operates the complete preprocessing and the function full_preprocessing_test() operates the complete preprocessing only on the test dataset.

 #### Prerequisites :
 The file 'test_data.txt' must be in a folder called 'twitter-dataset'.